jcollings/importwp-woocommerce/README.md

 ## Changelog

+### 2.3.4

+- ADD - Add featured product field to advanced section.
+- FIX - Fix issue where adding a new attribute onto a product would not set used for variations unless updated.

 ### 2.3.3

 - FIX - Fix issue with blank screen caused by filtering array values, and then the javascript treating the array as an object.